 Prince Charles has more than a few titles, but this one is the most eye-catching.
 He was given the name by a Maasai tribe in Tanzania when he visited the country in 2012.
 It's a name of great honor to the tribe, who raise livestock.

 Charles, Prince of Wales, is the eldest child and heir apparent of Queen Elizabeth II.
 Known alternatively in Scotland as Duke of Rothesay and in South West England as Duke of Cornwall, he is the longest-serving heir apparent in British history, having held the position since 1952.
 He is also the oldest person to be next-in-line to the throne since 1714.
 Charles was born at Buckingham Palace as the first grandchild of King George VI and Queen Elizabeth.
-He was educated at Cheam and Gordonstoun Schools, which his father, Prince Philip, Duke of Edinburgh, had attended as a child, as well as the Timbertop campus of Geelong Grammar School in Victoria, Australia.
-After earning a bachelor of arts ...more on Wikipedia
+He was educated at Cheam and Gordonstoun Schools, which his father, Prince Philip, Duke of Edinburgh, had attended as a child, as well as the Timbertop campus of Geelong Grammar School in Victoria, Australia. ...more on Wikipedia